karshPrime/tmux-compile.nvim/README.md

 # tmux-compile.nvim

 Neovim plugin designed to simplify the process of compiling and running projects within tmux panes or windows.
 Supports multiple programming languages by allowing customisation of build and run commands.

 Also supports running [lazygit](https://github.com/jesseduffield/lazygit) from within current Neovim session on an overlay terminal.

 ![preview](.media/screenshot.gif)
 <br>
 [editor theme above](https://github.com/karshPrime/tokyoburn.nvim)

+Also, take a look at **[karshPrime/gun](https://github.com/karshPrime/gun)**, a Go command-line tool that provides the same powerful build configurations as this plugin.
+It includes additional tools, such as one for defining project initialisation actions, to help manage multiple programming languages and platforms more easily.
+It also uses the same local config as this plugin.

 ## Install & Setup